The Day of the Surgery — as told by the photographer.

 Left side suction starts.

-He changes the size of the cannule depending upon the parts – the same in Japan also.
+He changes the size of the cannula depending upon the parts – the same in Japan also.

 Dr. Pousti checking the finishing look.

 Suturing after changing the lights.
-The surgery light has the cap so that he can touch it with his surgical gloves.
+The surgery light has a cap so that he can touch it with his surgical gloves.

-Next is the inner thighs and inner knees.
+Next are the inner thighs and inner knees.

 It’s done with open legs with tapes stabilizing her legs over the socks.
 Everything except the surgical parts is covered completely.

-Dr Pousti turns gracefully for the third time.
-Sucking the fat from inner thigh by pressing them.
-Inner thighs done, and sutured.
+Dr. Pousti turns gracefully for the third time.
+Sucking the fat from the inner thigh by pressing them.
+Inner thighs are done and sutured.

 A stretcher is ready next to her.